MicrosoftDocs/Viva/Viva/insights/advanced/admin/prepare-org-data.md

 [Learn more about how to use EffectiveDate to supply data over a time period](#supplying-data-over-a-time-period).

-### Option 2: Select date if your data source doesn’t track email address changes.
-The email address on the selected date is used for all past dates
+### Option 2: Select date

+*Applies if: Your data source doesn’t track email address changes.
+The email address on the selected date is used for all past dates.*

 1. Select today’s date if you exported data from it recently
 2. Otherwise, select an older date